-- 1 SECTION 1.
-The Legislature finds and declares all of the following: - 3 (a) Medi-Cal beneficiaries with severe conditions have - 4 difficulties finding specialists and centers of excellence to treat them.
-Even when they do find this care, Medi-Cal beneficiaries - 6 often lose continuity of care with these providers due to regulations - 7 pertaining to the medical exemption from enrollment in a Medi-Cal - managed care plan process, which leads to delays in obtaining - care, inability to maintain continuity with specialists with the - 10 knowledge required to treat their conditions, and a painful and 11 costly worsening or relapse of their medical conditions. - (b) It is important that Medi-Cal beneficiaries maintain continuity of care with their specialty care providers when the beneficiary has been diagnosed with cancer or other life-threatening blood disorders or undergone bone marrow, blood - 16 stem cell, cord blood, or haploidentical transplantation.
+1 SECTION 1.
+The Legislature finds and declares all of the 2 following:

+- (a) Medi-Cal beneficiaries with severe conditions have difficulties finding specialists and centers of excellence to treat them.
+Even when they do find this care, Medi-Cal beneficiaries often lose continuity of care with these providers due to regulations pertaining to the medical exemption from enrollment in a Medi-Cal managed care plan process, which leads to delays in obtaining care, inability to maintain continuity with specialists with the knowledge required to treat their conditions, and a painful and costly worsening or relapse of their medical conditions. - (b) It is important that Medi-Cal beneficiaries maintain continuity of care with their specialty care providers when the beneficiary has been diagnosed with cancer or other life-threatening blood disorders or undergone bone marrow, blood stem cell, cord blood, or haploidentical transplantation. - (c) Bone marrow, blood stem cell, cord blood, and haploidentical transplantation, particularly allogeneic transplants in which the marrow or stem cells of an unrelated donor are used, can create significant complications for the patient long after the initial hospital stay.
+Medi-Cal beneficiaries on immunosuppressive medications, if not properly monitored, can suffer significant adverse reactions, including relapses of their original cancer or blood disorder, graft versus host disease, and rare infections that can be severe, disabling, and fatal.
+When these complications occur, they are not only significantly painful and distressing to the beneficiary and his or her loved ones, but add tremendous, preventable costs to the Medi-Cal system.

--3- SB 986
+3 SB 986